Ferrari F2008: Ferrari F2008K

-On November 11, 2008 on the Fiorano track, Ferrari carried out a test session with Räikkönen, Massa and Badoer, who were driving an F2008 equipped with an SREC, with the aim of introducing this technology on the Ferrari F60 from 2009.
+On November 11, 2008, on the Fiorano track, Ferrari carried out a test session with Räikkönen, Massa and Badoer, who were driving an F2008 equipped with an SREC, with the aim of introducing this technology on the Ferrari F60 from 2009.

+Other appearances

+Mika Salo drove an F2008 at the Suzuka Circuit at the Ferrari Racing Days event in March 2012.